stndn/merpati/weather-tl/README.md

 This component contains simplified modules where stored data are transformed and stored as dataset for use by data consumers, both application and reporting tool.

-The Weather-TL component consists of three major sub-components:
+The Weather-TL component consists of two major sub-components:
 1. Modules to transform and load the data into denormalized datasets suitable for reporting purpose
 1. Modules to transform and load the data into normalized datasets suitable for consumptions by API and applications